Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Introduction

 For imaging in wavebands such as the optical and near-IR, the presence and detectability of emission from the area directly around a SMBH depends on multiple factors.
 This can include the rate of infall of material into the region around the SMBH, the amount of obscuration (absorption or scattering) towards that region, the contrast between the SMBH-related emission and that of the surrounding galaxy, the redshift, and the intrinsic compactness of the stellar distribution of the host galaxy.
-The growth and mass of a central SMBH is intimately related to the evolution of its host galaxy, not least through the action of energy, momentum and radiative feedback from outflows originating from the area around the SMBH on the properties of the stellar populations and ISM (see \citealt{harrison2024observational} for a recent review).
-Consequently, identifying and characterising SMBHs, particularly during periods of active feedback is central to the study of SMBH and galaxy evolution.
+The growth and mass of a central SMBH is intimately related to the evolution of its host galaxy, not least through the action of energy, momentum, and radiative feedback from outflows originating from the area around the SMBH on the properties of the stellar populations and ISM (see \citealt{harrison2024observational} for a recent review).
+Consequently, identifying and characterising SMBHs, particularly during periods of active feedback, is central to the study of SMBH and galaxy evolution.

-A more precise classification of a source as an AGN is possible by using a much wider range of multi-wavelength data.
+A more precise classification of a source as an AGN is possible when a much wider range of multi-wavelength data is available.
 This can include spectroscopy and considering the much broader spectral energy distribution of the galaxy and/or the candidate AGN.
 However, it is still worth considering the efficient selection of AGN candidates from single-band imaging as a first step in identifying large samples of AGN for further study.
-In particular, with the advent of the uniform, deep and high spatial-resolution optical imaging data set from the \Euclid mission, covering a large fraction of the extragalactic sky, there is the potential to derive unprecedentedly large samples of AGN across a wide range of (optical) luminosity and redshift parameter space with the use of an appropriate and sufficiently efficient technique.
-The technique can then be subsequently refined by feeding back the result of using other multi-wavelength data, allowing us to confirm or reject candidates.
-With sufficient refinement, this further assessment step subsequently becomes either unnecessary or at the very least an efficient stage in compiling reliable samples.
-This then opens the door to production of unprecedentedly large and reliable samples of optically-selected AGN.
+In particular, with the advent of the uniform, deep, and high-spatial-resolution optical imaging dataset from the \Euclid mission, covering a large fraction of the extragalactic sky, there is the potential to derive unprecedentedly large samples of AGN across a wide range of the (optical) luminosity and redshift parameter space with the use of an appropriate and sufficiently efficient technique.
+The technique can then subsequently be refined by feeding back the result of using other multi-wavelength data, allowing us to confirm or reject candidates.
+With sufficient refinement, this further assessment step eventually becomes either unnecessary, or at the very least, an efficient stage in compiling reliable samples.
+This then opens the door to the production of unprecedentedly large and reliable samples of optically selected AGN.